JumHorn/middleware/README.md

-# collections of useful middleware for myself
+# collections of useful middleware

 ## RingBuffer